Turning Struggles Into Stories

 This is where many creatives hesitate.

-But what makes it valuable isn’t scale.
+But what makes it valuable is not scale.

 It’s clarity.